sarchar/pyspv/README.md

 I intend to make this SPV client as extensible as possible while supporting as many alt-coins as possible using simple coin definitions.
-You can develop a pretty UI wallet or just a simple utility to sent you an E-mail you when an address receives a payment.
+You can develop a pretty UI wallet or just a simple utility to send you an E-mail you when an address receives a payment.
 The possibilities are really endless.

 Because pyspv is modular, it is now easy to connect to several different